 Don’t despair, your produce is not ready for the trash can or compost pile.
 You can rehydrate limp carrots and return them to their crisp and crunchy original condition.

 Watch the video at the bottom of this page as Steve demonstrates how easy it is to fix limp carrots.

-Why Do Carrots Get Limp?
+Why Do Carrots Get Rubbery and Limp?

 Carrots are a root vegetable and consist of 88 percent water.
 By comparison, cucumbers are 96 percent water.
 Carrots get limp when their water content reduces through evaporation.

 Refrigerators are designed to be frost free.
 This means that they have a fan that is constantly circulating air throughout the refrigerator compartment.

 This fan that keeps frost from forming also removes moisture from food.
 That’s why bread dries out quickly in a refrigerator … and so do carrots and other produce.

 How Carrots are Sold